metatyper/metatyper-ts/README.md

 ## ToDo

-1. implement the logic of using a Meta-object as a Meta-type.
-2. implement additional tests.
-3. implement property decorators (like in the typeorm).
+1. implement property decorators (like in the typeorm).
-4. implement the logic of configuring MetaArgs of Meta class instances.
-5. implement Meta type default as a function.
+2. implement Meta type default as a function.
-6. implement more popular validators and serializers.
+3. implement more popular validators and serializers.
+4. implement additional tests.
-7. rewrite docs.
+5. rewrite docs.